cossatot/wenchuan_topo_stress/manuscript/styron_hetland_wenchuan_topo_manuscript.md

 redirecting crustal stresses is incorporated.
  (i.e., the tectonic stresses roughly contribute twice

 ## Slip on the Beichuan fault vs. optimally-oriented faults

-Our highest likelihood estimates of $\mu$, which is the coefficient of static friction on the fault immediately before failure, are in the range of 0.2--0.3\@.
-These values are slightly lower than $\mu
-\approx 0.4$ inferred in laboratory experiments on samples recoverd from the WFSD-1 drill hole into the Beichuan fault [@kuo2014].
+Our highest likelihood estimates of the coefficient of static friction on the fault immediately before failure ($\mu$), are in the range of 0.2--0.3\@.
+These values are slightly lower than $\mu \approx 0.4$ inferred in laboratory experiments on samples recoverd from the WFSD-1 drill hole into the Beichuan fault [@kuo2014].
 However, it should be noted that $\mu \approx 0.4$ is likely relatively high likelihood in our posteriors (**REFER TO FIGURE**).
 These values of friction, however, are lower than typical values derived from laboratory experiments on intact rock [e.g., Byerlee, 1978], suggesting that slip occurred on preexisting faults because they are weaker than optimally-oriented new faults.

-The obliquity of slip on the Wenchuan earthquake faults suggests that these faults may not be optimally oriented for slip given the total stress state in the region of these faults.
+The obliquity of slip on the Wenchuan earthquake faults also suggests that these faults may not be optimally oriented for slip given the total stress state in the region of these faults.
 However, the Longmen Shan fault zone dates back to the Indosinian orogeny, locally late Triassic (226-206 Ma) [-@yong2003] and has had multiple episodes of reactivation since [e.g., @burchfiel1995; @wang2012], accumulating tens of kilometers of shortening [e.g.,@hubbard2010].
-Such a mature fault system may be expected to have low coefficients of friction due to processes such as gouge development [e.g., kuo2014], and therefore may slip in non-optimal orientations; high $\phi$ values may also contribute to this [e.g, @sibson1985].
+Such a mature fault system may be expected to have low coefficients of friction due to processes such as gouge development [e.g., kuo2014], and therefore may slip in non-optimal orientations, with high $\phi$ values also potentially contributing to this [e.g, @sibson1985].

-Our posterior estimates for $T$, $\phi$ and $\mu$ let us quantitatively evaluate to what extent slip on the Wenchuan faults is more favorable than on optimally-oriented faults with more typical friction coefficients under the same stress conditions, assuming these optimal faults exist.
-Additionally, we can evaluate the relative contributions of $T$, $\phi$ and $\mu$ on potential fault weakening and reactivation.
-To explore these relationships, we perform some preliminary analysis on a single fault model (from Zhang et al.
+Our posterior estimates for $T$, $\phi$ and $\mu$ let us quantitatively evaluate to what extent slip on the Wenchuan faults is more favorable than on optimally oriented faults with more typical friction coefficients.
+We use the same failure conditions as in determing the posteriors above, and that optimally oriented faults exist.
+Additionally, we evaluate the relative contributions of $T$,
-[-@zhang2011]) using a subset of 1000 samples drawn randomly from the joint posteriors.
+$\phi$ and $\mu$ on potential fault weakening and reactivation.
+To explore these relationships, we perform some preliminary analysis on a single fault model (from Zhang et al.  [-@zhang2011]) using a subset of 1000 samples drawn randomly from the joint posteriors.
 Given the similarity of the fault models and of the posteriors for each model, we do not expect that an analysis of all results on all fault models will yield different conclusions.

 First, we establish a metric with which to evaluate the favorability of slip on a given fault plane, which we call the Coulomb failure ratio, or CFR:
 \begin{equation}
-CFR = \tau / \mu (\sigma_n - \phi)
+\matrm{CFR} = \tau / \mu (1 - \phi) \sigma_n \; .
 \label{eqn:cfr}
 \end{equation}

-The CFR indicates whether a fault should faul under a given stress state:
+CFR indicates whether a fault should fail under a given stress state:
-A CFR > 1 indicates failure, while a CFR < 1 indicates fault stability.
-We then calculate the CFR on each point in the model of the Beichuan fault (594 points) based on the full stress field $S$ at each point on the fault, for each of 1000 samples of $T$, $\phi$ and $\mu$ drawn randomly from the posteriors (note that each sample contains a value for $T$, $\phi$ and $\mu$ as a set, which is persistent throughout the work in this study).
-We call this $CFR_f$.
-Then, using the same $S$ and $\phi$, we calculate the CFR on an optimally-oriented fault with $\mu=0.6$ and no cohesion, which we call $CFR_o$.
-Note these values are typical for immature crustal faults [e.g. Townend and Zoback, 2004?], but lower than laboratory-derived values; using higher values would decrease the CFR.
-We then compare $CFR_o$ to $CFR_f$.
-When $CFR_o > CFR_f$, failure on an optimal plane is preferred to failure on the Beichuan fault.
+CFR > 1 indicates failure, while a CFR < 1 indicates fault
+stability.
+We then calculate the CFR on each point in the model of the Beichuan fault (594 points describe the fault model of Zhang et al.
+[-@zhang2011]) based on the full stress field $S$ at each point on the fault, for each of the 1000 samples of $T$, $\phi$ and $\mu$ drawn randomly from the posteriors.
+We call this CFR$_f$.
+Then, using the same $S$ and $\phi$, we calculate the CFR on an optimally oriented fault with $\mu=0.6$ and no cohesion, which we call CFR$_o$.
+Note this
+$\mu$ is typical for crustal rocks with fault normal stresses above 200MPa, but lower than $\mu = 0.85$ for smaller $\sigma_n$ [Byerlee, 1978], and may be appropriate for immature crustal fault [e.g, Townend and Zoback, 2004?] **I THINK YOU CAN DELETE THIS LAST CLAUSE IF YOU WANT** We then compare CFR$_o$ to CFR$_f$, and when $\mathrm{CFR}_o >
+\mathrm{CFR}_f$, failure on an optimal plane is preferred to failure on the Beichuan fault.

-Figure \ref{fig:cfr_ratios} shows $log (CFR_o / CFR_f)$ plotted against $\mu$
+Figure \ref{fig:cfr_ratios} shows $log (\mathrm{CFR}_o /
-on the Beichuan fault for all samples.
-Though considerable scatter exists even in $log (CFR_f / CFR_o)$, it is clear that in most instances, slip on the Beichuan fault is preferred over slip on an optimal fault, except for high values of $\mu$.
-Because $T$, $\phi$ and $\mu$ can all affect fault reactivation [e.g., @sibson1985], we compare the relative contributions of each with a simple mutliple linear regression, using $T_{\mathrm{EW}}$ normalized to [0,1) (the same range $\phi$ and $\mu$) as a proxy for $T$.
-The results are shown in Table \ref{table:cfr_regress}.
-It is clear that $\mu$ is most strongly correlated with $CFR_o/CFR_f$, followed by $T_{\mathrm{EW}}$ and then $\phi$;
+\mathrm{CFR}_f)$ plotted against $\mu$ on the Beichuan fault for the 1,000 samples of the posterior.
+Though considerable scatter exists, it is clear that in most instances slip on the Beichuan fault is preferred over slip on an optimal fault.
+The exception is at high values of $\mu$, in which slip on an optimally oriented fault is preferred.
+Because $T$, $\phi$ and $\mu$ can all affect fault reactivation [e.g., @sibson1985], we compare the relative contributions of each using a simple mutliple linear regression, assuming
+$T^\prime_{\mathrm{EW}}$ normalized to [0,1) (the same range $\phi$ and
+$\mu$) as a proxy for $T^\prime$.
+The results are shown in Table
+\ref{table:cfr_regress}.
+It is clear that $\mu$ is most strongly correlated with $\mathrm{CFR}_o/\mathrm{CFR}_f$, followed by $T^\prime_{\mathrm{EW}}$ and then
-nonetheless, all significantly affect the relative ease of faulting on the Beichuan fault versus optimal faults.
+$\phi$; nevertheless, all parameters significantly affect the relative ease of failure on the Beichuan fault versus on optimal faults.

 ![Comparison of Coulomb failure ratio (CFR) on the Beichuan fault from the Zhang et al. [-@zhang2011] model to CFR on an optimally-oriented fault with